704: The Incredible Melting Man

 Dorf, security guard.

-Actor Tim Conway, known for his comic turns on such television series as McHale’s Navy and The Carol Burnett Show, has produced a series of mock instructional videotapes in which he stars as a dim Scandinavian named Derkus Dorf.
-Titles include Dorf on Golf and Dorf Goes Fishing.
-Dorf is played with Conway’s legs buried to the knees, making him look absurdly short.
+Actor Tim Conway (1933-2019), known for his comic turns on such television series as McHale’s Navy (ABC, 1962-1966) and The Carol Burnett Show (CBS, 1967-1978), produced a series of eight mock instructional videotapes in which he stars as a dim and diminutive Scandinavian named Derkus Dorf.
+The tapes flog a single sight gag: Conway is standing in a hole up to his knees, with shoes attached at ground level, giving the appearance he is only about four feet tall.
+Titles include Dorf on Golf (1987) and Dorf Goes Fishing (1993).

 Boy, the sheriff is like an underground tire fire.